 FDA Guidelines tell us that it is safer to let your frozen meat thaw completely before you start cooking.

 Can you cook without liquid in a slow cooker?

 A little liquid, such as a broth, is essential to add to the base of your slow cooker meal to stop ingredients from getting too hot, sticking, and possibly burning.
 The liquid also keeps your meal moist and tender.
 What Not to Put in a Slow Cooker.

 Can you lift the lid of the slow cooker while cooking?

-You should try to resist lifting the lid of the pot while your meal is cooking.
+You should try to resist lifting the pot lid while your meal is cooking.
 Removing the lid lets the heat out and slows down the cooking process.
 Learn How to Use a Slow Cooker.